 Platforms: Windows, Switch

-Our next suggestion for games similar to MultiVersus is Fight of Animals: Arena, a multiplayer brawler inspired by viral memes.
+Our next recommendation for games similar to MultiVersus is Fight of Animals: Arena, a multiplayer fighting game influenced by popular internet memes.

 In it, up to 4 players take control of muscular animals and duke it out in meme-inspired battles across a variety of stages with powerful items and attacks.